Claracinus0Manaricanus/graph-drawer/README.md

 dont use as -2+5 if you want to do substraction start with positive number as 5-2. always end functions with ';'

-//linux
+//linux:
 To run on linux you should use terminal do not run it by double clicking it needs terminal. to run in terminal wright ./a.out on the directory that the a.out file is found.
 It will ask for 2 inputs.
 First one for spacing between each integer, second one the function itself.

-//windows
+//windows:
 it does not support windows yet but if you compile it yourself it might.

-//what are the plans for forward
+//what are the plans for forward:
 * windows support
 * file input support
 * settings
 * more functionality towards being a graphic calculator while also being lightweight

-//files
+//files:
 main.cpp is main file and functions.h and functions.cpp has the structs and functions.

-//libraries
+//libraries:
 SDL2
 fstream
 string